Progress To Date

 5.1 Advance the planning, design, and construction of priority road and highway projects

 The City and PEDC are meeting regularly with TxDOT on the reconstruction and widening of Broadway/FM 518.
-Select priority road projects outlined in this initiative will be submitted for funding in the upcoming call for projects that is expected later in 2022.
+Select priority road projects outlined in this initiative will be submitted for funding in the upcoming call for projects that is expected in 2023.